rvbug/cookie-ml/README.md

 # Preface

 >Currently working on quick guide to **make**, **Makefile** and other tools like virtualenv just enough to quickly get your running at full speed.
-I will be share it shortly
+I will be sharing it shortly

 # Introduction